Angara-A5V launch vehicle

 By the end of 2015, funding cuts in the Russian space budget required to subdivide Angara rocket upgrades within the Amur project into two phases.
 Only the first phase, which funded the deployment of the Angara-5/KVTK and Angara-5P rockets at the site, would reach flight tests in 2021, during the Federal Space Program extending from 2016 to 2025.
 The completion of the second phase, which would see the first unmanned launch of the Angara-5V rocket from Vostochny, was postponed from 2024 to beyond 2025.

-The industry completed the preliminary proposal for the Angara-5V rocket by February 2016 and after its review by the Scientific and Technical Council at Roskosmos, which reportedly endrosed the design on April 13, 2016, the project would be sent to the Russian president Vladimir Putin for his personal approval due to its political significance.
+The industry completed the preliminary proposal for the Angara-5V rocket by February 2016 and the review by the Scientific and Technical Council at Roskosmos reportedly endorsed the design on April 13, 2016.
+But due to its political significance, the project was to be sent to the Russian president Vladimir Putin for his personal approval.
 At the time, top Russian space officials, including First Deputy Director at GKNPTs Khrunichev Aleksandr Medvedev and the Head of Roskosmos Igor Komarov said that the rocket would be ready for use in Vostochny "by 2025."

-At the same time, Roskosmos warned that it could take up to a year to make a determination whether the human exploration program would be relying on the Angara-5V rocket or it would be neceesary to return to the concept of the superheavy launcher, which had to be suspended at the end of 2014 due to funding problems.
+At the same time, Roskosmos warned that it could take up to a year to make a determination whether the human exploration program would be relying on the Angara-5V rocket or it would be necessary to return to the concept of the super-heavy launcher, which had to be suspended at the end of 2014 due to funding problems.